Who can attend Model UN Camp?

 Who staffs Model UN Camp?

 Model UN Camp summer counselors are college students, recent graduates, or young professionals with a minimum of 2 years of Model United Nations experience, as well as leadership roles within their local Model UN programs.
 After a thorough background check, counselors are extensively trained in preparation for their roles as educators, supervisors, and role models.
-Last year, our talented group of counselors ranged from college students to NYC public school teachers to former Peace Corps volunteers.

 Our staffers are truly passionate about the role Model United Nations can have in empowering and educating youth.